JustroX/ipfs-client-docs/docs/files.md

 - file `File` - The file to be uploaded
 - directory `string`- The MFS directory where the app will put the file.
 - passphrase `string`- The passphrase used to encrypt the file.
+- willSaveKey `boolean` - Indicates whether the passphrase will be saved

 #### Response